TangChaosheng/NSCGCN/README.md

 # NSCGCN

-This is the pytorch implementation of our manuscript: NSCGCN: A Novel Deep GCN Model to Diagnosis COVID-19.
+This is the Python implementation of our paper: "NSCGCN: A Novel Deep GCN Model to Diagnosis COVID-19"

 We will open all source code after the article is accepted.